Wilfred/ag.el/README.md

 ### 0.37

-Added `ag-dired` and `ag-dired-project` to search for files matching a pattern.
+Added `ag-dired` and `ag-project-dired` to search for files matching a pattern.

 ### 0.36